Quantum Coding with Finite Thermodynamic Resources

 \section{Discussion.}

 In the abstract of \cite{landauer}, Rolf Landauer remarks ``\textit{Information is not an abstract entity but exists only through a physical representation, thus tying it to all the restrictions and possibilities of our real physical universe.}''.
 In this work, we gave an account of how this insight holds within one of the foundational quantum information protocols, quantum coding.
-By showing that without access to diverging thermodynamic resources exact quantum coding as presented by Schumacher~\cite{schumacher} is not possible.
+By showing that without access to diverging thermodynamic resources perfect quantum coding as presented by Schumacher~\cite{schumacher} is not achievable.
+While the scaling relationships we have derived show that large finite resource will allow an agent to get asymptotically close to perfect coding due to their hyperbolic form.
 We achieved this by deriving fidelity relationships for various parts of the protocol with quantities which can be bounded by thermodynamic factors like the tick variance or ground state population.

 In particular, we modelled typical measurement as a unitary involving a thermal measurement probe and examined how this introduces statistical mixing which impacts the fidelity of the protocol unless the correlations formed with probe are perfect, something which requires diverging thermodynamic resources.
 Following this we examined how imperfect clocks doubly dephase encoding and decoding in the energy eigenbasis, introducing an exponential envelope to the achievable fidelity.
 The last resource we examined was the ground state population or the temperature of the qubits appended by Bob, which introduce noise to the decoding process which is exponential in the number of appended qubits.
 This is different from the other thermodynamic impacts we examined as it scales with the goal of the protocol.
 I.e. the more Alice is able to compress, the more the protocol is susceptible to being impacted by error from the larger quantity of thermal qubits Bob will append.